ChrisEssery/group-project/Portfolio/Team_Meetings.md

 - Lizhao demo'ed her progress on the navigation of the app and leaderboard.
 - Discussed merging of the game components with the API work on Git.
 Settled for more manual comparison as oppose to git merging which may cause issues.
 - Harri mentioned the 'Future work' section may be best to brainstorm together.

+## May 4th

+- Chris gave an update on the multiplayer noting that Connect 4 multiplayer is complete.
+The memory game multiplayer is proving tough and needs further workarounds.
+- Team agreed of a time limit on the multiplayer of the memory game if too problematic and we can include in write-up.
+- Lizhao mentioned bringing the app together so she can tweak any front end that's needed.
+- Lizhao also mentioned about some further work in checking the API works at getting the history of a finished game.
+- Max is continuing to chip away at the documentation.
+The sprints section is almost complete.
+Added some more background sections.
+Added to Conclusion/Evaluation sections.
+- Harri gave an update on progress of the testing.
+It still needs more work and may require some TA support.
+Harri will follow up with a TA and continue.